Master Po offered this advice to a young Kwai Caine in the series Kung Fu, a popular CBS show from the 1970s.

 It’s taken me ten years and one revised edition of my book to since find my voice.
 I am not going to say that these past ten years have all been bad because they haven’t been.
 In fact there are some parts of the past decade that have been downright magical.
 However, they just weren’t what I think they could have been with the right focus.
 Clearly this grasshopper didn’t quite know how to, much less where to, jump in order to find real success.

 We get what we focus on.
-We’ve all heard this advice before but I suspect many of us rarely stop to think about what it really means.
+We’ve all heard this before but I suspect many of us rarely stop to think about what it really means.
 We know focus is important but are we really doing what we can to achieve it?

 If we want something to happen in our life we have to continually FOCUS on it in order to make it happen.

 For example, say you set a goal to lose five pounds.
 In order to achieve that goal, you have to be willing to focus all your efforts to do everything possible to make it happen.
 That means you have to stay committed to eating better.
 That takes focus.
 You have to be willing to do some exercise.
 That takes focus to get up early and go lift some weights or go for an early morning run.
 You have to be committed to the outcome enough to avoid the pitfalls that can sidetrack you.
 Focus on losing those five pounds is the constant guide to helping you make tough decisions and to take the necessary actions (working out vs. eating an entire bag of M&Ms for example) to get result you are looking for.
-Focus is therefore a necessary element in losing those five pounds.
+So focus is therefore a necessary element in losing those five pounds.

-Focus is the motivational and directional courage to stay the path and help you achieve young grasshopper, whether you are looking to lose five pounds, whether you want to run that half marathon you’ve been talking about or finally developing that idea you’ve been noodling on into a real startup.
+Focus is the motivational and directional courage to stay the path and help you achieve young grasshopper.
+Whether you are looking to lose five pounds, whether you want to run that half marathon you’ve been talking about or finally developing that idea you’ve been noodling on into a real startup.

 Focus is the only true guide for those times when Master Po or Mr. Ripple aren’t there in person to help you.
 Focus is the driving force that keeps you on track and focused so that the excuses of “maybe tomorrow” or “I’ll start again next week” are simply excuses you refuse to use